 Zelda is a weekly co-host on a National TV talk show in South Africa and in 2019 co-produced a documentary on the people and places that shaped Nelson Mandela entitled Madiba: A glorious human achievement.
 She also contributed as guest curator to an international exhibition on the life and times of Nelson Mandela that tours internationally between 2019 and 2023.

 On June 19th 2014 she published her memoirs entitled “Good Morning, Mr Mandela”.
 It is a story of love and hope in which Zelda shares her life and how serving Nelson Mandela for 19 years has had an impact on her life.
 She inspires through storytelling and shares some of the most private and public moments during her time at the side of the international statesman.

-In December 2014, her book was announced to be the ‘Best Seller of the Year’ in South Africa and in 2015 in Brazil, with a population of over 200 million people, the book reached the top 10 best seller list.
+In December 2014, her book was announced to be the ‘International Best Seller of the Year’ by the publisher Penguin Randomhouse and in 2015 in Brazil, with a population of over 200 million people, the book reached the top 10 best seller list.

 To date the book was translated into thirteen languages and is distributed in 15 countries, in addition to all the Commonwealth nations.
 The book recently also appeared in its Japanese translation format.

 Rights to the book for adaptation into film has been reserved while the screenplay was developed by Shawn Slovo, daughter of the anti-apartheid activists Joe Slovo and Ruth First.
 Shawn is an award winning screenwriter, best known for the films “A World Apart”, “Catch a Fire” and “Captain Corelli’s Mandolin”.
 The film is currently in development fase.